edibotopic/edibotopic-website/content/notes/systemism.md

 {\displaystyle {\text{taste} \atop \uparrow} \atop \text{signal}}
 $$

-Systemism is not restricted to chemistry.
 The invention of technology helps people make progress.
 Such progress is scaled to a societal level when an invention has a concrete implementation as a product.
 This exposes it to the market, which initiates mechanisms of feedback that improve the implementation.